Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 * It allows you to experiment with new features without risking the stable version
 * It serves as a continuous backup system, ensuring your work is never truly lost

-When I was working on a group project in college, we accidentally deleted a key function that broke everything.
-Without GitHub, we would have been doomed but because we had committed our changes regularly, we simply rolled back to the previous working version and saved ourselves hours of panic and rewriting.

 ## 2. Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?